 - Remove the steaks from the oven and put them in the sauté pan, cooking until the steaks are well-seared on each side, about two minutes per side.
-Don't move the steaks while they are cooking so that the steak can develop a nice, caramelized crust.
+Don't move the steaks while they are cooking so that they can develop a nice, caramelized crust.

-- Sear off the edges of the steak, about thirty seconds per side.
+- Sear all the edges of the steak, about 30 seconds per side.

 Tarragon Port Pan Sauce